 In addition to this document, PGIM Real Estate or its agent may distribute to you an offering memorandum (the "PPM") and the constitutional documents of the Fund (including a limited partnership agreement and/or other governing fund document and a subscription agreement or the Investment Brief for PRISA LP and constitutional documents of PRISA LP together with the PPM, the "Memorandum").
 You should review and carefully consider these documents, especially the risk factors explained within them, and should seek advice from your legal, tax, and other relevant advisers before making any decision to subscribe for interests in the Fund.
-If there is any conflict between this document and the Memorandum and constitutional documents of the Fund, the Memorandum and constitutional documents shall prevail.
+If there is any conflict between this document and the Memorandum and constitutional documents shall prevail.
 You must rely solely on the information contained in the Fund's Memorandum and constitutional documents in making any decision to invest.